Public administration, higher education institutions, research and the media

 The funding for 2017–2020 is EUR 699,000.
 For the previous programme period, 2013–2015, the funding was EUR 483,000.

-More detailed information about the HEI ICI can be found on the website of the Finnish National Agency for Education.
+More detailed information about the HEI ICI can be found on the website of the Finnish National Agency for Education(Link to another website.).

 Finnish local government supports the development of local administration in developing countries